BEComTweaks/resource-packs/README.md

 # Bedrock Tweaks Base

 A repo containing every single tweak ported from vanillatweaks.net Currently, it isn't exactly completed.
-I am currently finishing up on the JSON files required for indexing the packs.
-Hopefully I get that done before I start on the folders for each topic and pack.
+Starting on the packs related to Aesthetic

 Tutorial on how this works is in [`docs`](https://github.com/NSPC911/Bedrock-Tweaks-Base/tree/json-of-packs/docs)